EFN - NEWS Newsletter of EFN -

 If you are not a dues-paying member of EFN or EFN-USA, and you will not participate in this Annual Meeting: there is no need to confirm that you are not coming.

-To the attention of the Board of Directors of EFN and of EFN-USA:
+PM, by a meeting of the Board of Directors of EFN and of EFN-USA, to

-The association has continued to grow rapidly this year, and our action is developing in an increasing number of countries.
+association has continued to grow rapidly this year, and our action

 Many thanks to the volunteers who help us accomplish our task of informing the public about energy and the environment, in various countries.